Write For Us & Get Paid!

 How to Submit:

 Send us your idea before you write the piece.
 We have an extensive tip archive in place already, so we don’t want you to write something we’ve already covered.
 Use our search engine (top right of any page on the site) to see if the topic is already on the site.
+Make sure to include links to examples of your previous work.

 Use this form to send us your idea.
 If we like it, we’ll contact you within 2-3 business days and have you write the article / tip for us.